$29 Day Passes - Monday thru Friday (8:30am - 4:30pm)

 The Works isn’t going public any time soon.
 That’s not to say we aren’t eyeing expansion into Queen Creek, Chandler, Mesa, or even a second Gilbert location.
 We’re also open to partnering to make this happen.
 So if you’d like to talk, contact John Magyar.

-Is a future WeWork Gilbert going to be part of Gilbert’s future?
+Is a “Wework Gilbert” ever going to be part of Gilbert, AZ’s future?

 We don’t know.
 A few things that point to “No” would be:

-Want to learn more?
+Want to learn more about The Works – Gilbert?
 Stop in to say hello, email us, chat with us (lower left part of your screen), or give us a ring at 480-788-2296.
 We have onsite staff Monday thru Friday from 830am to 430pm (excluding U.S. Holidays).
 Or if you need conference room space or a place to work for the day, conference rooms and day passes can be booked directly from our homepage.
 Our Address is 1525 S. Higley Rd, Suite 104, Gilbert, AZ 85296.

 Leave a Comment